ZenFutral/CV/README.md

 - Frequently communicated with other departments to assure customer satisfaction.
 - Communicated with clients through Chat, Phone, and Email.

-When I was asked to join the Xidax team, the company already new of my plans to leave.
+When I was asked to join the Xidax team, the company already knew of my plans to leave.
 I enjoyed the work and people, but found little room left to grow in the break-fix technology world.
-I left on wonderful terms with glowing refferences.
+I left on wonderful terms with glowing references.

 ## Technical Lead & Assistant Store Manager - PC Laptops